 Pros There is only a single adaptor to host and manage.
 The implementation of the adaptor is centralized, simplifying its management and procurement.
 Cons The adaptor is more complex as it needs to support different models and protocols and has to deal with the redistribution of information in case of different legacy systems connected.
-Interfaces in the legacy system shall be coordinated with the authority in charge to manage the adaptor in order to guarantee the business continuity. with th This is odel is recommended where the number of the authorities that need to connect their legacy system e node is limited (2 or 3) and there is already a coordination among them at the national level. also recommended in case of the connection to CISE of a national system already gathering and maritime information.
+Interfaces in the legacy system shall be coordinated with the authority in charge to manage the adaptor in order to guarantee business continuity.
+This model is recommended where the number of the authorities that need to connect their legacy system with the node is limited (2 or 3) and there is already coordination among them at national level.
+This is also recommended in case the connection to CISE of a national system is already gathering and fusing maritime information.